MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/cannot-perform-cascading-operation-it-would-result-in-a-duplicate-key-in-table-n.md

 **Applies to:** Access 2013 | Access 2016

 The cascade operation you are attempting would result in a duplicate key in the indicated table, which is set up to not allow duplicate primary keys.
-Check the values you are attempting to update and fix them so they do not result in duplicate keys.
+Check the values you are attempting to update and fix them so they don't result in duplicate keys.

 ## See also